Chris Dorland: Grants and awards

 Dorland is recipient of a number of awards, including the Rema Hort Mann Grant, the Pollock-Krasner Foundation Grant, and the Marie Walsh Sharpe Space Program.
 He is an alumnus of the Art & Law residency program.

 Exhibitions

 Dorland's work has been exhibited nationally and internationally at institutions such as FRONT International: The Cleveland Triennial for Contemporary Art, the Queens Museum of Art, the Museo Nacional De Bellas Artes in Santiago, White Flag Projects in St-Louis, and The Suburban in Oak Park, Illinois.
 He has exhibited at many galleries including Lyles & King, Martos LA, Rhona Hoffman Gallery, Marc Selwyn Fine Art, Sikkema Jenkins, Marianne Boesky Gallery, Valentina Bonomo Gallery, and Super Dakota, in Brussels.

+Publications and critical reception

+In 2026, Robert Hobbs published Chris Dorland : Future Ruins (Hirmer Publishers), the first monographic study dedicated to Dorland's work.
+The book situates Dorland's practice within a broader discourse on technological mediation, image degradation, and the aesthetics of digital systems.
+Drawing on themes that have recurred throughout his scholarship, including his writing on artists such as Robert Smithson, Hobbs frames Dorland's work in relation to concepts of entropy, fragmentation, and the evolving condition of the ruin.
+Within this context, Dorland's practice is discussed as engaging analogous concerns within contemporary networked and algorithmic environments.